bitovi/academy/src/react-native/11-navigation/navigation.md

 ## Objective 2: Using React Native stack navigation

-Now that we've covered tab navigation, let's move on to stack navigation.
+Now that we've covered tab navigation, let’s move on to stack navigation.
 As mentioned in the previous section, most applications use a combination of both tab and stack navigation to create a seamless user experience.

 <div style="display: flex; flex-direction: row; gap: 2rem">
   <img alt="Screen Shot of the CityList in Navigation" src="../static/img/react-native/11-navigation/NavigationCityList.png" style="max-height: 750px; border: 4px solid black; border-radius: 25px;"/>